freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/wire-manager.md

 - *Playfield* lets you select any game item that qualifies as a source from the playfield.
 - *Input System* lets you select an input action from a pre-defined list, e.g. cabinet switches.
 - *Constant* sets the destination to a constant value.
 - *Device* lets you select a source device.
-Such devices are mechanisms that include multiple sources, i.e. [troughs](../manual/mechanisms/troughs.md).
+Such devices are mechanisms that include multiple sources, for example [troughs](../manual/mechanisms/troughs.md).

 ### Source Element